prashantchawla3/dynatrace_terraform/README.md

 - **Code Review**: Create a Pull Request (PR) for code review.
 Team members review the code for quality and adherence to standards.
 - **Unit Testing**: Ensure all unit tests pass before merging the PR.

+!Development Stage

 ### 2. Merge to Dev Branch
 - **Merge PR**: Once the code review is approved, merge the PR into the `dev` branch.
 - **Integration Testing**: Run integration tests to ensure the new code works well with existing code.
 - **Terraform Deployment Test**: Deploy the updated Terraform modules in a test environment to verify their functionality.
 - **Automated Builds**: Trigger automated builds to verify the integration.

+!Merge to Dev Branch

 ### 3. Promotion to QA
 - **Create PR for QA**: Create a PR to merge the `dev` branch into the `qa` branch.
 - **QA Review**: QA team reviews the PR and may run additional tests.
 - **Acceptance Testing**: Conduct acceptance testing to validate the functionality.
 - **Merge to QA**: Once approved, merge the PR into the `qa` branch.

+!Promotion to QA

 ### 4. Promotion to Production
 - **Create PR for Prod**: Create a PR to merge the `qa` branch into the `prod` branch.